Temperatures at Old Crow

 - The number of returning salmon (escapement numbers) are affected by many factors, such as fishing pressure from humans, predation by freshwater, marine and terrestrial wildlife, water level fluctuations and diseases.

 - Fish numbers may be sensitive to changes in river and ocean environments that result from global climate change, such as changes in predator-prey relationships, water levels, water temperatures, and sediment loads in streams.

 - "Escapement" refers to the number of salmon that reach a specific location.
 When escapement is used alone, it generally refers to the number of salmon that reach their spawning grounds.

-- The data for 1971, 1976-84 and 1990 are estimates based on aerial surveys while the remaining data in this graph up until 2012 were based on counts made at the Fishing Branch fish weir.
+- The data for 1971, 1976-84 and 1990 are estimates based on aerial surveys while the estimates in this graph up until 2012 were based on counts made at the Fishing Branch fish weir.
 The enumeration weir was closed in 2013 and managers now use sonar to detect the passage of salmon upstream.